yosebyte/nodepass/docs/en/configuration.md

   - Default (30s) provides sufficient time for connection establishment
   - Increase for high-latency environments or when using large pool sizes
   - Decrease for applications requiring fast failure detection
+  - In client single-end forwarding mode, connection pools are not used and this parameter is ignored

 ### Service Management Settings